Within the first few months of this year, Citizen’s Advice have stated that nearly 40 million people have already been targeted by scammers.

 No personal greeting

-Generic greetings such as ‘Dear Sir/Madam’ or ‘Dear Customer’ are red flags, as delivery companies would normally have your name on record.
+Generic greetings such as ‘Dear Sir/Madam’ or ‘Dear Customer’ are red flags, as a legitimate company would normally have your name on record.

 Links you are being urged to click on should be treated with suspicion.
 If you're not 100% sure that the message is genuine, don't click on the link.